LATAMOCPTECHTEAM/azure-spot-vm-analysis/README.md

 ### Notes:

-* The first time you run can take some time, as the Retail Rates API returns a big json with all the price meters from Azure.
+* **The first time you run can take some minutes**, as the Retail Rates API returns a big json with all the price meters from Azure.
 Those information are than cached in a local json file, so the following executions will take significatly less time.